 Any excess of the net book value of proved oil and gas properties over the ceiling is charged to expense and reflected as "Additional depreciation, depletion and amortization" in the accompanying statement of consolidated operations.
 Such limitations are tested quarterly.
-In the first quarter of 2016, the Partnership recorded a \$1,271,885 non-cash write-down of the carrying value of its proved oil and gas properties.
+The Partnership recorded non-cash write-downs of the carrying value of its proved oil and gas properties totaling \$1,392,268 during the second quarter of 2016 and \$2,664,153 during the first six months of 2016.